Watchmen: Sequels

-Comic book sequel: Doomsday Clock
+Comic book sequels

-The sequel to Watchmen, entitled Doomsday Clock, is part of the DC Rebirth line of comics, additionally continuing a narrative established with 2016's one-shot DC Universe: Rebirth Special and 2017's crossover The Button, both of which featured Doctor Manhattan in a minor capacity.
+A sequel to Watchmen, entitled Doomsday Clock, is part of the DC Rebirth line of comics, additionally continuing a narrative established with 2016's one-shot DC Universe: Rebirth Special and 2017's crossover The Button, both of which featured Doctor Manhattan in a minor capacity.
 The miniseries, taking place seven years after the events of Watchmen in November 1992, follows Ozymandias as he attempts to locate Doctor Manhattan alongside Reginald Long, the successor of Walter Kovacs as Rorschach, following the exposure and subsequent failure of his plan for peace and the subsequent impending nuclear war between the United States and Russia.
 The series was revealed on May 14, 2017, with a teaser image displaying the Superman logo in the 12 o'clock slot of the clock depicted in Watchmen and the series title in the bold typeface used for Watchmen.
 The first of a planned twelve issues was released on November 22, 2017.

-The story includes many DC characters but has a particular focus on Superman and Doctor Manhattan, despite Superman stated as being a fictional character in the original series—the series uses the plot element of the multiverse.
+Doomsday Clock includes many DC characters but has a particular focus on Superman and Doctor Manhattan, despite Superman stated as being a fictional character in the original series—the series uses the plot element of the multiverse.
 Writer Geoff Johns felt like there was an interesting story to be told in Rebirth with Doctor Manhattan.
 He thought there was an interesting dichotomy between Superman—an alien who embodies and is compassionate for humanity—and Doctor Manhattan—a human who has detached himself from humanity.
 This led to over six months of debates among the creative team about whether to intersect the Watchmen universe with the DC Universe, through the plot element of alternate realities.
 He explained that Doomsday Clock was the "most personal and most epic, utterly mind-bending project" that he had worked on in his career.

+Another sequel series, titled Rorschach, focuses on the titular character's cultural presence thirty-five years following his death in Watchmen, while an unnamed detective investigates a prolific assassination attempt committed by an individual taking on the mantle of Rorschach.
+The 12-issue standalone series was written by Tom King and first published on October 13, 2020, and concluded on September 14, 2021.
+Rorschach does not acknowledge the events of Doomsday Clock, but is tangetially connected to the original Watchmen series as well as the 2019 television series.